ckdake/recruiter-project-octopress/source/_posts/2014-02-19-the-developer-shortage-lie.markdown

 Go read that entire blog post, it's short and worth it.

 The problem is the way recruiting is done, not anything with the pool of available people.
-Put effort into the "Sourcing" part of recuriting by doing enough homework to find the right people, write a great [Hello World](http://recruiterproject.org/blog/2014/02/06/hello-world/) introduction e-mail, and it will be easy.
+Put effort into the "Sourcing" part of recruiting by doing enough homework to find the right people, write a great [Hello World](http://recruiterproject.org/blog/2014/02/06/hello-world/) introduction e-mail, and it will be easy.

 People are not going to jump ship from their current job for a new one that is not both a good fit and a significant improvement from the one they have, so it is really only worth going after people that could be a good fit.
 (Another way of looking at this is that it may be worth being a little picker about the types of positions you agree to find candidates for.
 Great developers want great jobs at great companies.)